Find Affordable College Courses

 137 Yearly Graduations

 Pace University - New York comes in at #5 on our list of the most popular colleges offering master's degrees in allied health.
 Each year, around 12,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $46,978 per year, while in-state graduate students, on average, pay $33,000 per year.
-The allied health program at Pace University - New York awarded 137 master's degrees during the 2020-2021 school year.
-About 70% of this group were women, and 31% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $49,550 per year, while in-state graduate students, on average, pay $28,091 per year.
+During the most recent year for which we have data, 137 people received their master's degree in allied health from Pace University.
+Around 32% of these students were from an underrepresented racial-ethnic group, and 91% were women.
+Pace University - New York allied health graduates who receive their master's degree go on to jobs earning a median salary of $111,759.

 #6